A Linearly Convergent Douglas-Rachford Splitting Solver for Markovian Information-Theoretic Optimization Problems: Problem Formulation

 \section{Problem Formulation}

 In this work, we study the following class of Markovian information-theoretic optimization problems with the joint probability $p(x,y)$ assumed to be known:

-where $Y-X-Z$ forms a Markov chain and $\rho_z,\rho_{z|x},\rho_{z|y}$ are some constants.
+where $Y\rightarrow X\rightarrow Z$ forms a Markov chain and $\rho_z,\rho_{z|x},\rho_{z|y}$ are some constants.
 We focus on discrete settings and propose solving the problem with splitting methods.
-Splitting methods are well studied in convex optimization and were recently found to perform well in non-convex settings \cite{wang_yin_zeng_2019,doi:10.1137/140998135,8550778,sun2016deep}.
-Here, we limit our focus on the cases where \eqref{eq:prob_form_gg_lag} corresponds to non-convex optimization problems, including both IB and PF.
-Splitting methods are well known to be able to tackle large-scale, distributed problems efficiently.
-We will hence show in Section \ref{sec:application} that our proposed method can be generalized to solving the recent multiview IB and multi-source PF problems.

-Among the general class of splitting methods, we select the DRS as the algorithm to solve \eqref{eq:prob_form_gg_lag}.
-The DRS algorithm is based on augmented Lagrangian methods (ALM) \cite{BertsekasDimitriP.1999Np} which include constraints as penalties in addition to the original Lagrangian.
-A well known result for ALM is that its stationary points are the same as the original Lagrangian but ALM is easier to implement in practice.
-DRS is also a penalty method, it inherits the advantages of ALM.
-Moreover, DRS includes well known algorithms such as ADMM and PRS as special cases but most existing results apply to convex problems.
-Apart from previous studies, in non-convex settings, we study two different DRS algorithms and characterize the convergence conditions for each of them.
+The IB and PF problems are special cases of \eqref{eq:prob_form_gg_lag}.
+The IB problem corresponds to the following set of coefficients: